devgiants/websites-backup/README.md

 Then it will put the files (basically tar + sql files) in /tmp folder.

-The application is modular, each storage is created a Devgiants/Protocol/Protocol class instance.
+The application is modular, each storage is created a Devgiants/Storage/Storage class instance.

-More to come : SSH Protocol, Local filesystem Protocol, tests...
+More to come : SSH Storage, Local filesystem Storage, tests...

 ### Self-update
 `backup self-update` will automatically update the PHAR archive.